 36. Writing Greeting Cards

 Fancy yourself a poet?
 You can earn $300 for every poem you write that this greeting card company publishes—not a bad side business idea if you've got a way with words and aren't afraid of rejection on poems that aren't a good fit.

 37. WordPress Website Consultant

-Countless small businesses start out their web presence using a WordPress hosted website (myself included) with one of the best web hosting plans to power it (consider even cheap hosting plans or free hosting if you’re on a budget), before needing to upgrade to other solutions for various reasons.
+Countless small businesses start out their web presence using a WordPress-hosted website (myself included) with one of the best web hosting plans to power it (consider even cheap hosting plans or free hosting if you’re on a budget), before needing to upgrade to other solutions for various reasons.
 Many of them will pay several hundreds of dollars for someone to get their business ideas set up online.
-If you have the patience to learn how to do it yourself, it's an extremely valuable skill and can be turned into a very lucrative side business idea even if you're just starting with one of the best WordPress themes and customizing it for clients—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
+If you have the patience to learn how to start a blog yourself, it's an extremely valuable skill and can be turned into a very lucrative side business idea even if you're just starting with one of the best WordPress themes and customizing it for clients—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
 Consider an additional service offering to your clients by executing on a carefully curated digital marketing strategy that goes beyond just setting up their website, and into actually generating traffic to it.
 Plus, with the skills you pick up from this side business idea, you'll be able to make money in other ways like landing WordPress developer jobs or working on other website ideas like my friend Andy's been able to do with his site, AwesomeStuffToBuy.